 The first time you ever run a chase encounter your players are going to be a bit confused.
 Chase encounters are a unique style of encounter compared to a usual combat or puzzle encounter.
 The big thing to remember is that things are constantly moving forward.

-Rogues can basically be listed here as a difficulty.
-Due to their Cunning Action they have access to a bonus action Dash in addition to a regular Dash Action.
+Rogues can be listed here as a difficulty.
+Due to their Cunning Action, they have access to a bonus action Dash in addition to a regular Dash Action.
 This means that they can move 3x their movement in a single round of combat.
-Pelor forbid you have any type of spell or ability that can increase their speed.
+Pelor forbid you have any type of spell or ability that can increase your speed.

 The limited amount of Dash actions in a chase does help combat this in that they become a sprinter rather than a marathon runner like a monk, but still.
 Start your quarry far away so that the party rogue can’t run up and tackle them before the chase even begins.

-As with everything in the DMG these are variant rules.
+As with everything in the DMG, these are variant rules.
 Nothing is set-in-stone so feel free to use what you like and throw away what you don’t.
-Like I said, I think the limited Dash Actions are great, but I don’t typically remove attacks of opportunity.
+As I said, I think the limited Dash Actions are great, but I don’t typically remove attacks of opportunity.
 This is because encounters still get a bit cumbersome when they last too long in real-time.

 I usually shoot for a regular encounter lasting 3-5 rounds and this can last around 30-45 minutes with my group of 4-5 depending on the complexity of the fight.
-You have less unique actions to take with chase encounters so you do save a bit of time on each turn.
+You have fewer unique actions to take with chase encounters so you do save a bit of time on each turn.
 I aim for around 5-8 rounds for a chase encounter.
-Generally this is about 20-30 minutes of real-time and is easily digestible and keeps the encounter feeling intense.
+Generally, this is about 20-30 minutes of real-time and is easily digestible, and keeps the encounter feeling intense.

 If you enjoyed what you read be sure to check out my ongoing review for all of the official D&D 5e books!

 Sign up to get e-mail updates for new articles on Dungeon Solvers using the form below!